-Cheese straws are one of those easy but intimidating recipes.
-Most people resort to buying some variety off the shelves at the supermarket because the juice isn’t worth the squeeze in their mind.
-However, I am here to combat the notion that cheese straws are intimidating and not easily recreated at home, these were not only delicious but simple as well which is why it’s the best cheese straw recipe you’ll find on the internet!
+Cheese straws are one of those simple but intimidating recipes.
+Most people resort to buying some variety off the shelves at the supermarket because “the juice isn’t worth the squeeze” in their minds.
+However, I am here to combat the notion because these were not only delicious but simple as well- which is why it’s the best cheese straw recipe you’ll find on the internet!

 If you know me and my recipes by now, what you use in your recipe is extremely important in recreating the perfect bite.
 I’m a big proponent of quality ingredients, which is why for these cheese straws I only recommend using Tillamook Sharp Cheddar.

 Recently, I took a trip to Tillamook Oregon (read the recap here!) to learn more about the cheddar process from my partners at Tillamook and came away with a bit more knowledge about cheddar than I had anticipated.
 One such fact is that the longer a block of cheddar ages, the more moisture is drawn out which adds to the sharp flavor.
 There are also no nationally set standards for the cheddar aging process so when you see “sharp” cheddar on a package at the grocery store, it is set by their own standards of what “sharp” is.

 Tillamook defines sharp cheddar as a cheese that has aged for 9 months, and extra sharp is 15 months.
 Tillamook also ages their cheese in 40-pound blocks versus other retailers who ages in 200-pound blocks.
 The bigger the block of cheese, the more moisture that’s in the cheese, which means less sharp aged cheese, which equates to less flavorful cheese when you buy it.